-The study postulated that the partnerships between GAFAM and factchecking platforms in Africa were tinged with economic logic and issues of domination, but also that the innovative processes announced with AI reinforce technological dependence and do not yet allow for a complete automation of fact-checking with regard to local constraints and realities.
+This research posited that partnerships between GAFAM and factchecking platforms in Africa were influenced by economic motives and domination issues.
+Additionally, it highlighted that the innovative processes introduced with AI further deepen technological dependency and have not yet achieved complete automation of fact-checking concerning local constraints and realities.
 The results of the exploratory study confirm these hypotheses.
 It appears that fact-checking "navigates between sales, marketing" (Nicey and Bigot, 2020) and platformization logic.
-The revenue generated from fact-checking practices by the GAFAM, along with their control over the design and deployment of intelligent tools, confirms their status as dominant giants in the online information platformization process.
+The revenue generated from factchecking practices by the GAFAM, along with their control over the design and deployment of intelligent tools, confirms their status as dominant giants in the online information platformization process.
 Bigot and Nicey consider that Facebook and Google "derive a benefit from their support for factchecking that is both regulatory (in terms of compliance with institutional requests), symbolic (in terms of brand image) and economic (2020).

 Regarding the automation of verification practices promoted by the giants, we agree with Graves (2018) that the search for a fully automatic solution remains a distant or even uncertain objective.
 In this regard, the analysis has shown that in the African context and "elsewhere" certainly, a "human in the loop" (Maxwell, 2022) seems to be necessary.
-Hence the recommendation of a human-machine approach.
-The solution may be, as

-Maxwell suggests, that "humans and machines each retain their specificities and added value" in the fact-checking process.
+Therefore, the recommendation of a human-machine approach arises.
+The solution, as suggested by Maxwell, may lie in recognizing that "humans and machines each retain their specificities and added value" in the fact-checking process.
 On another note, collaboration between actors (media, journalists, universities, users, computer scientists) could be a key factor in the innovative process.
 As Laurence Dierickx attests, "if automated productions do not meet the interest or expectations of journalists, regardless of the socio-cultural or organizational context in which the innovation is deployed, the project seems doomed to failure" (2021).
 Interviews with fact-checking actors could help to broaden the reflection.

 The prospect of studying other platforms such as the WhatsApp seems to be emerging.
-Indeed, the coronavirus pandemic has "led fact checkers to adopt this messaging app in their daily work in an attempt to establish a more direct channel of exchange with the public and a channel for the dissemination of verification also used in the circulation of rumors".
-WhatsApp, in partnership with the IFCN's Corona Virus Facts Alliance, has invested \$1,500,000 to support fact-checking organizations fighting fake news.
+Indeed, the coronavirus pandemic has "led fact-checkers to adopt this messaging app in their daily work in an attempt to establish a more direct channel of exchange with the public and a channel for the dissemination of verification also used in the circulation of rumors."
+WhatsApp, in partnership with the IFCN's Corona Virus Facts Alliance, has invested \$1,500,000 to support fact-checking organizations fighting fake news32.

-In this regard, Africa Check announces a pilot project with the app, "What's Crap?".
-The device identifies false information published on South African WhatsApp networks and sends verified information back in the form of an oral message.
-This perspective for the spoken word is interesting, on the one hand, because of the cultural anchoring of orality in African societies and, on the other hand, it could make it possible to limit the "cultural" biases linked to algorithms.
+In this regard, Africa Check announces a pilot project with the app, "What's Crap?"33 The device identifies false information published on South African WhatsApp networks and sends verified information back in the form of an oral message34.
+This approach to spoken word is interesting for several reasons.
+Firstly, it acknowledges the cultural significance of oral traditions within African societies.
+Secondly, it has the potential to mitigate the "cultural" biases inherent in algorithms.